 If a U.S. citizen does not have any family in Eritrea, the Embassy can, in some circumstances, take charge of personal effects and possessions of the deceased if instructed to do so by the Next-of-Kin.
 We will conduct a thorough inventory of any personal effects and send a copy to the Next-of Kin.
 We can send the family any items they wish to have returned at their expense through the a delivery service (note that the cost may be very high).
 In cases where the estate of the deceased exceeds $1000, the Embassy will require more detailed legal documents, such as Letters Testamentary or Letters of Administration, prior to releasing money or effects to the Next-of-Kin.

-Consular Report of Death of an American Citizen Abroad
+Consular Report of Death of a U.S. Citizen Abroad

-The “Consular Report of Death of an American Citizen Abroad” is an official report, in English, that provides the essential facts concerning the death of a U.S. Citizen.
+The “Consular Report of Death of a U.S. Citizen Abroad” is an official report, in English, that provides the essential facts concerning the death of a U.S. Citizen.
 It functions in much the same way as a death certificate issued in the United States and can be used to settle bank accounts, insurance policies and other estate matters.

-This report can be issued only after the Kenyan authorities complete their documentation of the death and may take several weeks to be completed.
-A minimum of 20 certified copies will be sent to the Next-of-Kin.
+This report can be issued only after the Eritrean authorities complete their documentation of the death and may take several weeks to be completed.
+A maximum of 20 certified copies will be sent to the Next-of-Kin.
 Families may order additional certified copies from the Department of State for a fee.